-An inter-professional approach to trauma-informed and resiliency based approaches that aim to enhance well-being for children, youth, families, and their own selves.
+An inter-professional approach to trauma-informed and resiliency based approaches that aims to understand and enhance equity and well-being for children, youth, families, and their own selves.
 In-service and pre-service students from across professions (child welfare, health/mental, education) will build toolkit of strategies.
-Prerequisite: EDSP 330 or EDSP 331 or Instructor permission.

 EDSP 333.
 Trauma Informed System Change.
 3 Credits.

-Introduction to evidence-informed interventions aimed at improving social-emotional well being for children and youth who have experienced trauma and adversity.
-Students will leave with a toolbox of knowledge, practice and skills they can apply to their practice.
+An introduction to evidence-informed, restorative and trauma-informed approaches that support the social-emotional health for school-aged children and youth who have experienced trauma and adversity.
+Students will gain a toolbox of knowledge, practice and skills they can apply to their direct practice with children and families.
 Prerequisites: EDSP 330 or EDSP 331; EDSP 332, or Instructor permission.

 EDSP 382.
 Teaching Internship.
 3-8 Credits.

 Supervised teaching experiences on a full-time basis, with related seminars in teaching subject.
 Prerequisite: Permission of coordinator of Professional Laboratory Experiences.